dh1tw/remoteSwitch/README.md

 ```

-The datarace detector might not be available on all platforms / operating
+The race detector might not be available on all platforms / operating systems.
-systems.